slatekit/kiit-site/src/hugo/slatekit-v3/content/arch/apis.md

 ---

 # Overview
-Slate Kit uses a somewhat new, yet familiar paradigm to building out APIs by enriching normal Kotlin methods and making them easily discoverable and accessible across as range of hosts.
-This will resemble an **RPC** type approach, but contains some support ad concepts from **REST**.
+Slate Kit uses a somewhat new, yet familiar paradigm to building out APIs by enriching normal Kotlin methods and making them easily discoverable and accessible across a range of hosts.
+This will resemble an **RPC** type approach, but contains some support and concepts from **REST**.
 More specifically, APIs in Slate Kit can be hosted and made available as Web/HTTP APIs, on the CLI, or called from requests from queues or files for automation purposes.
 Under the hood, Slate Kit simply leverages existing HTTP servers ( currently **Ktor** ), to host, discover, manage, and access Slate Kit APIs.
 Our {{% sk-link-arch page="cli" name="CLI" %}} also supports the ability to host Slate Kit APIs.
 This specific approach to API development in Slate Kit is referred to as **Universal APIs**.
 {{% break %}}

 # Create